Raffaele Russo

-Raffaele Russo (born 25 February 1999) is an Italian football player who plays as a forward for club Avellino.
+Raffaele Russo (born 25 February 1999) is an Italian professional footballer who plays as a forward for club Avellino.

-Club career
+Career

 Napoli

 Born in Capua, Russo was a youth exponent of Napoli.

 Loan to Albissola

 On 21 July 2018, Russo was signed by Serie C side Albissola on a season-long loan deal.
-On 19 September he made his professional debut in Serie C for Albissola as a substitute replacing Amir Mahrous in the 71st minute of a 3–2 home defeat against Olbia.
-On 21 October he played his first match as a starter for Albissola, a 2–0 away defeat against Arezzo, he was replaced by Guido Bennati in the 90th minute.
-One week later he played his first entire match, a 1–1 home draw against Pro Patria.
-On 30 March, Russo was sent-off with a red card, as a substitute, in the 95th minute of a 1–0 home defeat against Pisa.
+On 19 September, he made his professional debut in Serie C for Albissola, as a substitute, replacing Amir Mahrous in the 71st minute of a 3–2 home defeat against Olbia.
+On 21 October, he started his first match for Albissola, a 2–0 away defeat against Arezzo, and was replaced by Guido Bennati in the 90th minute.
+One week later, he played his first entire match, a 1–1 home draw against Pro Patria.
+On 30 March, Russo was sent off, as a substitute, in the 95th minute of a 1–0 home defeat against Pisa.
 Russo ended his loan to Albissola with 22 appearances, including 7 as a starter, and 2 assists.

-Loan to Pro Vercelli and Rieti
+Loan to Pro Vercelli

 After extended his contract for another year of contract, plus two more optionable, on 14 August 2019, Russo was loaned to Serie C club Pro Vercelli on a season-long loan deal.
 Two weeks later, on 25 August, Russo made his debut for the club as a substitute replacing Matteo Della Morte in the 71st minute of a 2–0 home win over Pianese.
 However, in January 2020, his loan was terminated by Pro Vercelli and he returned to Napoli leaving the club with only 9 appearances in the league (all as substitute), he also remained an unused substitute for other 6 matches during the loan.

+Loan to Rieti

-On 9 January 2020, Russo was signed by Serie C side Rieti on a 6-month loan deal.
-Two days later, on 11 January he made his debut for the club as a substitute replacing Pasquale De Sarlo in the 62nd minute of a 1–0 home defeat against Picerno.
+On 9 January 2020, Russo was signed by Serie C side Rieti on a six-month loan deal.
+Two days later, on 11 January, he made his debut for the club as a substitute replacing Pasquale De Sarlo in the 62nd minute of a 1–0 home defeat against Picerno.
 One week later, on 19 January, he played his first entire match for Rieti, a 5–2 away defeat against Bari.
-On 26 January he scored his first professional goal for Rieti in the 60th minute of a 1–0 home win over Casertana.
+On 26 January, he scored his first professional goal for Rieti in the 60th minute of a 1–0 home win over Casertana.
 Russo ended his loan to Rieti with 9 appearances, 1 goal and 1 assist, however Rieti was relegated in Serie D.